operator-framework/java-operator-plugins/docs/tutorial.md

 2. Install the CRD

 Next we will install the CRD into the `default` namespace.
-Using the `crd.yaml` you created in the [Manually created crd.yaml](#manually-create-crdyaml) section, apply it to the cluster.
+Using the `target/kubernetes/memcacheds.cache.example.com-v1.yml` , apply it to the cluster.

 <!--
 TODO: Uncomment this when the crd generator works properly.